-As mentioned previously, recommended amendments to the zoning code will create a station area overlay zone intended to accomplish the following:
+As mentioned previously, recommended amendments to the zoning code create a Station Area overlay zone to accomplish the following:

-- Maintain the Manufacturing (M) designation as the base zone and describe the boundary of applicability for the overlay.
-The boundary will be the Project Study Area as shown in the Station Area Plan. - Create an appropriate mix of uses for the station area and allow uses beyond what would be permitted by the M Zone (this assumes the city plans to amend the M Zone as discussed in Section iii). - Generally support intensification of uses in the Project Study Area with a focus on increasing employment densities near the Tacoma Station. - Identify four distinct subareas within the station area overlay boundary: - " Subarea 1: the Pendleton Woolen Mills site - " Subarea 2: the area west of McLoughlin Boulevard and north of Ochoco Street. - " Subarea 3: the area east of McLoughlin, between Beta Street and Springwater Corridor - " Subarea 4: the area east of McLoughlin, south of Beta Street
+- Maintain the Manufacturing (M) designation as the base zone and describe the boundary of applicability for the overlay. - Adopt an appropriate mix of uses for the Station Area and allow uses beyond what would be permitted by the M Zone (this assumes the city plans to amend the M Zone as discussed in Section iii). - Generally support intensification of uses in the Station Area with a focus on increasing employment densities near the Tacoma Station. - Identify four distinct subareas within the Station Area overlay boundary: - " Subarea 1: the area south of the Tacoma Station and north of Springwater Corridor - " Subarea 2: the area west of McLoughlin Boulevard and north of Ochoco Street. - " Subarea 3: the area east of McLoughlin, between Beta Street and Springwater Corridor - " Subarea 4: the area east of McLoughlin, south of Beta Street

-These subareas are expected to have different land uses and characteristics, which will be reflected in the permitted use lists and development standards for each subarea.
-The types of uses to be permitted are generally described in Section 2 of this Plan and are listed in Appendix G, as noted below.
+These subareas are expected to have different land uses and characteristics, which is reflected in the permitted use lists and development standards for each subarea.
+The types of uses to be permitted are generally described in Section 2 of this Plan and are listed in Appendix E, as noted below.